aisora1222/FinalProject/README.md

 # FinalProject

 ## **Overview**
-The **FinalProject** is an Android budgeting application designed to help users manage their finances, capture receipts, and visualize expenses.
-It uses modern Android tools like Jetpack Compose, integrates Firebase services, and employs the Veryfi API for receipt OCR functionality.
+The **FinalProject** is an Android budgeting application that helps users manage their expenses, capture receipts, and track spending visually.
+Built using **Jetpack Compose**, it integrates **Firebase** for authentication and storage, and leverages the **Veryfi API** for receipt OCR processing.

 ---